Wall Street edges higher as the market awaits Nvidia's quarterly report

 For now, the situation isn't expected to have a major impact on the Fed's near-term policy.

-The two-year Treasury yield, which closely tracks expectations for Federal Reserve action, slipped to 3.64% from 3.68%.
+The two-year Treasury yield, which closely tracks expectations for Federal Reserve action, dropped to 3.62% from 3.68%.

 Traders are still betting the Fed will trim its benchmark interest rate at its next meeting in September.
 Traders see an 90.3% chance that the central bank will cut the rate by a quarter of a percentage point, according to data from CME Group.